UT-Austin iSchool Syllabus

 Schedule

-Week 10 (26 Mar) Formative & Summative Testing — Sketches 5, due Friday at midnight
+Week 10 (31 Oct) Dress in Costume — Formative & Summative Testing — Sketches 5, due Friday at midnight

-Week 14 (23 Apr) Summary — Presentations — Milestone 7 (improvements from tests) due — Final exam “Reflections” due on 2 MAY 2024
+Week 14 (05 Dec) Summary — Presentations — Milestone 7 (improvements from tests) due — Final exam “Reflections” due at our Final Exam time

 Grading